close panel

 Child labour as defined by ILO-IPEC and Article 32 of the United Nations Convention on the Rights of the Child (UNCRC) is strictly prohibited.

-If any child is found working at the premises of the Supplier, the Supplier shall immediately take steps to redress the situation in accordance with the best interests of the child.
+If any child is found working in violation of the above expressed principles at the premises of the Supplier, the Supplier shall immediately take steps to redress the situation in accordance with the best interests of the child.

-The Supplier shall prohibit and fight negative discrimination based on account of a person‘s age, ethnicity, race or colour, national origin, religion or belief, political or other opinion, gender, sexual orientation or disability, and shall promote diversity, equality of opportunity or treatment in employment and occupation.
-The Supplier shall treat all employees with respect and shall not use corporal punishment, mental or physical coercion, any form of abuse or harassment or threat of such treatment.
+The Supplier shall prohibit and combat any discrimination based on factors such as gender/sex, race, color, ethnic origin, social/economic class, sexual orientation or gender identity, language, religion or belief, political opinion, nationality, place of birth, migration, health condition, disability, age.
+The Supplier shall promote diversity, equality of opportunity, and equitable treatment in employment and occupation.
+All employees must be treated with respect, and the use of corporal punishment, mental or physical coercion, any form of abuse or harassment is strictly prohibited.

 The Supplier shall provide remuneration according to national legal standard on minimum wage and avoid any wage deductions as disciplinary measure.
 Where no national legal standards exist, the remuneration shall be sufficient to meet basic needs (ILO C131 – Minimum Wage Fixing Convention).